kjh-icnl/Learning-Basic-Cpp/Lecture2_Data-Type/README.md

 :) Before you learn about Data Type, you should know one thing: 1Byte = 8bit And, 1 bit can be expressed as 0 or 1.
 Thus, 1Byte is 8bit, so the number of signs, that a computer can express, is 2x2x2x2x2x2x2x2 = 2^8 (=256).

 :) First, I'll explain about differences between `signed` and `unsigned`.
 Basically, if there is nothing in front of data type, it's a sign of "signend", which is skipped.
 A sign of `signed` means that it'll express and compute both negative and postive numbers.
 For example, data type `short` has a memory size of 2 Bytes, which has 2^16 as data length.
 For negative and positive numbers, this data length should be divided as 2.
 Then, through the data type "short", we can express `-2^15 ~ 2^15-1` becasue zero belongs to positive number on C++.
 (Actually,  2^15 = 32768, so it's not that big.)
 And then, `unsigned` means that it'll express and compute only positive numbers.
 For example, data type `unsigned short` has a same memory size of 2 Bytes with previous example.
 Thus, through the data type "unsigned short", we can express `0 ~ 2^16-1`(Actually, 2^16 = 65536, so it's not that big)

+:) Second, I'll explain about the typical(big-subset) kinds of Basic Types.
+Therefore, this paragraph includes `short`, `int` and `long`.
+Along these typical kinds, these have each different memory sizes.
+"Short" has 2 Bytes, "int" does 4 Bytes(or 2 Bytes along the system) and "long" has 4 Bytes.
+Besides, if you use data type "long", your computer can express and compute data length of maximum 2^32 = 4294967296 (it became really big!!).

+:) Finally, you can think of some combinations between set {signed, unsigned} and set {short, int, long}.
+In result, you can make total 6 basic data types.
+Following table is really helpful!!!
+<정수형 자료형 표 넣기>

 #### 2.1.1.b Floating Point Type